 Ramadan Mubarak!
 I just taught a room full of preschoolers (from different backgrounds) what that means…I hope.
 Last month, I asked my sons’ preschool teachers if I could share Ramadan with their classmates.
 I held my breath as many Muslim Americans do when putting themselves out there, but was received warmly and enthusiastically.
 Alhamdulillah.

 Introduction: Who I am and why I’m here.

-Book: I read “It’s Ramadan, Curious George”.
+Book: In the past, I read read “It’s Ramadan, Curious George.”
 It has a familiar character to keep their attention.
-It also takes readers over the basic elements of Ramadan, fasting, charity, Eid, but doesn’t really cover unique traditions or why the main character Kareem is fasting.
-For the preschool and kinder audience I think it was enough.
-But I highly recommend “Ramadan (Celebrate the World)” which is what I will read next time!
+It also takes readers over the basic elements of Ramadan, fasting, charity, and Eid.
+But this year, I will be reading my picture book, Moon’s Ramadan, Alhamdullilah.
 Here is a list of other books I’ve reviewed.

 Activities: I created 3 activity sheets to emphasize different parts of Ramadan (my inspo was RamadanREADy’s great resources).
 You can save the .jpgs below or Right-Click-Save-As the links for the PDFs.